smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 2 - The First Stones.md

 ---

 By sunset, Sisyphus had set three stones.
-What had taken Daedalus weeks.
+What had once taken Daedalus weeks.

 "Tomorrow I'll be faster," Sisyphus said, wrapping his bleeding hands.

 "Enough surface work," Daedalus announced.
 "Time you saw where your efforts lead."

-The entrance to the depths was concealed behind solid stone—until Daedalus pressed his palm against a specific point and the rock face split along seams that hadn't existed moments before.
+The entrance to the depths was concealed behind solid stone until Daedalus pressed his palm against a specific point.
+Then, the rock face split along seams that hadn't existed moments before.
 Beyond lay a platform suspended over darkness.

 "My design," Daedalus said.
 "A lifting platform that operates on counterweights.
 The stone knows which direction it needs to go."